When is Maka Bucha?

 In Thailand, the sale of alcohol is banned on religious holidays.
 This means bars and clubs are closed for the entire holiday.
 If Maka Bucha falls on a weekend, a substitute holiday will be observed on the following Monday.
 Similar restrictions on the sale of alcohol will also apply on this day.

 In Myanmar, Maka Bucha is known as the Full Moon Day of Tabaung.
 Tabaung is the last month of the year in the Burmese calendar.
-The holidays is marked by pagoda festivals with the largest taking place at the Shwedagon Pagoda in Yangdon.
+The holiday is marked by pagoda festivals with the largest taking place at the Shwedagon Pagoda in Yangdon.

 Also a public holiday in Lao and Cambodia.
 The date may differ in these countries due to the local lunar calendars used.
 In Cambodia, the holiday is known as Meak Bochea.